What is necrotizing pancreatitis?

 Symptoms of NP may include:

-- Gradual or sudden stomach pain.
-This sometimes goes around to your back.
-This pain is often severe and lasts for days.
+- Gradual or sudden stomach pain that sometimes goes around to your back and is often severe and lasts for days

 - Swollen belly